boomack/boomack-vscode/README.md

 ## Features

+* Start and stop project server
 * Select server, panel, and slot as current target
+* Open server, panel, or slot in default browser
+* Add and remove panels
+* Set panel layout from editor content
+* Set panel layout from file in file explorer
 * Clear content from panel or slot
+* Display editor content as media item in panel, or specific slot
-* Open server, panel, or slot in default browser
+* Display source from editor in panel, or specific slot
+* Display file from file explorer as media item
+* Display source of file from file explorer
+* File Types with JSON schema support
+    + `*.boom-request.(json|yaml|yml)` One or multiple Display Requests
+    + `*.boom-panel.(json|yaml|yml)` Panel Layout
+    + `*.boom.(json|yaml|yml)` Boomack Playbook
-* Start and stop project server
+* Views for servers, panels, and slots

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: